mtomassoli/AnyCode/README.md

 ## How it works

 CREATE2 determines the *deployment address* from the *initcode*, not the code returned by it.
 This means that we can use a single *initcode* that gets the *final code* from somewhere else.
-The *initcode* is always the same, ergo the *deployment address* doesn't change, but the *final code* do change.
+The *initcode* is always the same, ergo the *deployment address* doesn't change, but the *final code* does change.

 I thought of two ways to do this: